 The Board of Directors considers ownership of our common stock to be an important factor in aligning the interest of our directors with those of our stockholders.
 Our Board of Directors has established a Stock Ownership Policy for non-employee directors.
 The Stock Ownership Policy became effective January 1, 2012.
 Under the Stock Ownership Policy, non-employee directors are required to own shares of our common stock with a market value equal to at least three times the director's then-current annual cash retainer.
 A director must satisfy the ownership requirements within five years from the date of the director's appointment to the Board or five years from the effective date of the Stock Ownership Policy, whichever occurs later.
 Stock ownership can consist of shares owned directly by the director and deferred shares, but vested and unvested stock options and unvested restricted shares are not included.
 The value of our common stock held by directors is measured annually using the greater of the value of our common stock on the date when the shares were vested or purchased and the value of our common stock as of December 31 of the applicable year.
-Once the value of a director's shares reaches the required market value, the director is deemed to have met the stock ownership requirements and must retain only the number of shares that were required to meet the stock ownership requirements as of the date the director first met the requirements.
+Once the value of a director's shares reaches the required market value, the director is deemed to have met the stock ownership requirements.
 As of December 31, 2017, the last measurement date for compliance with the Stock Ownership Policy, all non-employee directors met the stock ownership requirements imposed by the Stock Ownership Policy.